Why should you do a Pre Purchase Exam? Because you should make sure the horse that you want to purchase can do the job that you want it to do.

 When purchasing a horse, there are several things to look at, price, location, bloodlines, disposition, conformation, and or course lameness.
 Here are some suggestions of things to look for during your search.
 Because every horse purchase and every visit to the same horse is a unique situation, use these ideas and suggestions as a guideline.
-Not rules set in stone.
+Not rules to set in stone.

 Before you start your search for your next partner, you should figure out what you need a horse to do.
 Will it be roping, sorting, hunter/jumper, pleasure riding, trail riding, competition trail, etc.?
 What type of horse knowledge do you have?
-What type of training will your new horse need to have?
+What kind of training will your new horse need to have?
 Will you do the training or have a trainer train it?

 Start the Search

-Once you find the horse that meets your needs then set up an appointment to see the horse.
+Once you find the horse that meets your needs, then set up an appointment to see the horse.

 Meet the horse